dustinpfister/blog_posts/_posts/js-javascript-example-idle-game-wild-plant-grid.md

 layout: post
 categories: js
 id: 924
-updated: 2021-08-13 14:46:31
+updated: 2021-08-20 07:46:07
-version: 1.19
+version: 1.20
 ---

 This week I have been working on two projects that are additional game prototypes that might progress into some kind of final product.
 Today I will be writing on the current state of one of them that I am just calling wild plant grid idle for now.
+The general idea of the game was to just have a grid in which wild plants grow, and the player just harvests what is grown for points.
+These points can then be used to make improvements to the state of the grid.

 So then this is yet another game prototype idea that I will add to the stack of my simple [JavaScript example](/2021/04/02/js-javascript-example/) projects.
-The general idea of the game was to just have a grid in which wild plants grow, and the player just harvests what is grown for points.

 <!-- more -->